YuzhouPeng/Linedin-User-profile-Hybrid-Recommendation/README.md

 # Aim
 This project is for content-based recommedation for talents, we used different combinations of different technologies such as feature representation approachs(N-Grams, Word Embedding) and different learning algorithms(SVM, Logistic regression) to find the best approach for expert recommendaion of LinkedIn user profiles.

-# Data Analysis of LinkedIn Profile
+# LinkedIn Profile Data Overview and Data Analysis

 Data overview:
 ![Snippet of cleaned data set](https://github.com/YuzhouPeng/images/blob/master/cleaneduserdata.png)